-Medtner completed the “Sonata-reminiscenza“, as well as the “Sonata tragica” 1920, a year before emigrating from Russia.
-After his emigration, he spent a few years as touring artist, performing mostly his own works (Sergei Rachmaninoff helped arranging a tour of the USA and Canada in 1924).
+Medtner completed the “Sonata-reminiscenza“, as well as the “Sonata tragica” in 1920.
+This was a year before he left Russia.
+After his emigration, he spent a few years as touring artist, performing mostly his own works.
+Sergei Rachmaninoff helped arranging a tour of the USA and Canada in 1924.
 1936, Medtner settled in London (teaching and composing), where he died 1951.
-Medtner’s oeuvre includes 14 piano sonatas, 3 piano concertos, chamber music, songs, and numerous short pieces for the piano, most notably his 38 Skazki (“Fairy Tales”).
+Medtner’s oeuvre includes 14 piano sonatas, 3 piano concertos, chamber music, and songs.
+And there are numerous short pieces for the piano, most notably his 38 Skazki (“Fairy Tales”).

 I liked Alexandra Sikorskaya’s dynamic differentiation, the clarity in dynamics and polyphony, and how she formed the big build-ups and phrasing arches.
 She paid attention to both main and secondary voices, played fluently in the middle part.
 Overall, I felt it to be a romantic interpretation, with pensive, thoughtful moments.
 The warm sound of the concert grand appeared to dominate the performance.

 Quite obviously, the audience was not really familiar with Medtner’s music.
 The unclarity about the ending of the sonata made people hesitate to start applauding.
 OK, the piece does not end with an affirmative cadence.
 Rather, with a silent question mark.
 No applause set in, which I did not take as a sign of disapproval, for sure.
 Alexandra Sikorskaya waited for a moment, then started her extra piece.
 This was by Chopin, which must be one of her favorite composers:

 Frédéric Chopin (1810 – 1849): Scherzo No.4 in E major, op.54